aleksandar023/TR1Remastered-CavesLevel-QA-Checklist/TR1 - Bug examples.md

-### 🐞 Bug Report: TR001 – Incorrect Floor Texture Tile in Neptune Room (St. Francis Folly)
+### 🐞 Bug Report: TR001 [St. Francis Folly] – Incorrect floor texture tile in Neptune Room

 **Steps to Reproduce:**
 1. Launch *Tomb Raider I–III Remastered*
-2. Press `F1` to switch to Modern Graphics
+2. Press `F1` to switch to Modern graphics
 3. Start the St. Francis Folly level
 4. Progress to the tall central room with four themed doors
 5. Navigate to the second level of the central room
 6. Pull the switch to open the Neptune Room door
-7. Go to the top level and enter the Neptune Room
+7. Navigate to the top level and enter the Neptune Room
-8. Observe the first marble floor texture tile immediately after entering
+8. Observe the first marble floor texture tile immediately after entering the room

 **Observed Result:**
 The first marble floor texture tile inside the Neptune Room uses an incorrect variant — the brown triangular patterns are oriented incorrectly, causing a misalignment with the adjacent tiles.